Volunteer Program

 • 20% off in the Gift Shop

-• Invitation for you and your family to the zoo’s end-of-summer staff/volunteer party
+• Invitation for you and family a summer party

-• A zoo annual membership if you volunteer 50 hours or more in a year
+• Annual membership for 50+ hours in a year

 • We have a need throughout the year for following: Camp assistant, storyteller, tour guide, event booth leader, petting zoo attendant, habitat cleanup parties, mascots for events, cotton candy spinning for events and monthly animal husbandry work.
 Other opportunities are added as needed by the zoo.

-• Opportunities are available for ages 16 and older only, no exceptions.
-You must also have access to a mobile device to use our volunteer calendar as well as reliable transportation.
+• Opportunities for ages 16 and older only, no exceptions.
+You must also have access to a mobile device to use our calendar and reliable transportation.

 • New volunteers are required to give 15 hours in the petting zoo and 20 hours total in the first two months, prior to permanent admission into the program.
 You become an official zoo volunteer after your first 20 hours is completed.

-• Attend each zoo event held in the first two months of volunteering, as well as each monthly volunteer meeting (six per year required).
+• Attend each zoo event held in the first two months of volunteering, as well as each monthly meeting (6/year required).

 • To apply, click on the permanent volunteer link below and return the completed application.
 If you are accepted into the program by our Volunteer Coordinator, you will be asked to pay a small background check fee and you will be invited to the next montly orientation meeting.

 The zoo has projects for your scouts, students or employees.
-Note: Group opportunities do not include working directly with animals.
+Note: Groups do not work directly with animals.
 Group projects take place in:

 1. Enclosure Cleaning and Maintenance: Work with a zookeeper to clean animal habitats or with our facility staff on maintenance projects.

-2. Animal Enrichment: Help educators or zookeepers make toys and treats for the animals.
+2. Enrichment: Help us make treats for the animals.

 3. Events: Lend a hand at the zoo’s public events!
-There are opportunities such as making cotton candy, interacting with visitors as a zoo mascot and more.
+There are opportunities such as making cotton candy, dressing up as a zoo mascot and more.

 Join the zoo’s Summer Gardening Program to help us make our grounds as beautiful as possible for summer visitors and the animals.
 Your green thumb will be put to good use as you give back to your community, spend the summer outdoors, make new friends and enjoy the company of zoo animals.
 Here are the details: